liuxjep/iam/faqs.md

 * Viewer role or higher on the resource group itself
 * Editor role or higher on the service or all services in the resource group

+## What access enables a user to work with a single resource?
+{: #resources-and-rg}
+{: faq}

+A user must be assigned an access policy on the specific resource with at least the Viewer role assigned on the resource group itself that contains the resource.
+To assign this type of policy, see [Assigning access to resources](/docs/iam?topic=iam-iammanidaccser#resourceaccess).

 ## What access do I need to provide others access?